Forgotten Tourist Spots In The U.S. You Have To See On Your Next Roadtrip

 The wildlife: There are wild bison, black bears, turtles, mountain lion, moose and who knows what else.

 Weather: You get all the seasons.
 Scorching summers and big snowfalls covering the forested mountains in the winter.
-It’s also known as the lightning capital of the world!
+It's also known as the lightning capital of the world!
+During the summer you're pretty much guaranteed a spectacular lightning show every evening.
+Sometimes the lightning even goes from the ground up!

 The residents of Rapid City have a relatively secret paradise up there.